rubysherpas/paranoia/README.md

 ## Callbacks

-Paranoia provides few callbacks.
+Paranoia provides several callbacks.
 It triggers `destroy` callback when the record is marked as deleted and `real_destroy` when the record is completely removed from database.
 It also calls `restore` callback when the record is restored via paranoia

 For example if you want to index your records in some search engine you can go like this: